Home

 The first model of PDP-11 (priced $20,000), named PDP-11/20, was shipped in the spring of 1970.
 It had a word length of 16 bits, a speed of 800 nanoseconds, the cycle time was 1.5 microseconds, and the access time 0.75 microseconds.

 The CPU had eight 16-bit registers, six general-purpose, the stack pointer, and the program counter.
 Primary memory was magnetic core, 56 Kbytes (28 KWords) maximum (some documentation referred to 32k max memory, but the top 4k was reserved for the I/O space).
-Initial software included symbolic editor, debugger, utilities.
+Initial software included a symbolic editor, debugger, and utilities.
 PAL Architecture, console, and typical I/O were UNIBUS, TTY ASR33, and a paper tape reader/punch, respectively.

 The product went on to sell over 170,000 copies throughout the 1970s.
 More models of the PDP-11 were built over the coming years, and improvements were made time and time again.
 One significant change was from a small-scale transistor-transistor logic to a single-board large-scale integration version of the processor developed in 1975.